6. Relativistic quantum mechanics#

 Fig. 6.4 Feynman diagrams for the lowest-order contribution to electron-positron annihilation and creation, and the Compton scattering between an electron and a photon.
 Note that in every vertex, the direction of the arrow of the material (fermionic) particle is continuous.#

-Fig. 6.5 The three qualitatively diffetrent Feynman diagrams of the second-order contribution to the Møller scattering of an electron and a positron.#
+Fig. 6.5 Three qualitatively different Feynman diagrams of the second-order contribution to the Møller scattering of an electron and a positron.
+Note that these are not all possible diagrams with four vertices.#

 To calculate the total amplitude of Møller scattering to second order, we need to add all contributions, like we already have to do for the two lowest-order contributions for Bhabha scattering.
 Moreover, our process does not end with second-order contributions.
 There are also contributions at third-order (with six vertices), fourth order (eight vertices), fifth order (ten vertices), and so on.
 Taken together, any process is therefore the sum of infinitely many diagrams, as often indicated in the general diagram shown in Fig. 6.6.